Group Vice President, Social Innovation

 Project General Manager, Corporate Citizenship Division

 Toyota Motor Corporation

-Latondra Newton serves as group vice president and chief social innovation officer of Toyota Motor North America (TMA), and project general manager of the corporate citizen division of Toyota Motor Corporation (TMC).
-Newton is responsible for Toyota’s diversity and philanthropy functions across national affiliates, including Toyota Motor Sales, U.S.A., Inc. (TMS) and Toyota Motor Engineering & Manufacturing, North America, Inc. (TEMA).
+Latondra Newton serves as group vice president, social innovation and chief diversity officer of Toyota Motor North America (TMA), and project general manager of the corporate citizen division of Toyota Motor Corporation (TMC).
+Newton is responsible for Toyota’s diversity and inclusion, shared impact and environmental sustainability functions across national affiliates, including Toyota Motor Sales, U.S.A., Inc. (TMS) and Toyota Motor Engineering & Manufacturing, North America, Inc. (TEMA).